Hood River Rotary = Service Above Self.

 Joe Guenther breaking bread at our annual Rotary Crab Feed.

-We have a cross-town rivalry going every year with the Lions Club - to see who can raise the most money for Salvation Army while ringing the bell at the holidays.
+We have a cross-town rivalry going with the Lions Club - to see who can raise the most money for Salvation Army while ringing the bell at the holidays.

 That's when we pull out the big guns - the dog and pony show!